rsandrade/Litecoin-br/Xadrez.md

 *Electrum-LTC is a simple, but powerful Litecoin wallet.
 A twelve-word security passphrase (or “seed”) leaves intruders stranded and your peace of mind intact.*

-Electurm-LTC is not an mobile wallet but will generate the Derivation Scheme you need to fill the field at BTCpay Server.
+Electrum-LTC is not an mobile wallet but will generate the Derivation Scheme you need to fill the field at BTCpay Server.

 The Electrum-LTC website inform the gap limit as 5 by default and appear it needs to be changed to 20 due [the requirement of BTCpay Server](https://twitter.com/NicolasDorier/status/968638958438572032).